 Third, Certain foods are fairly addictive.
 Sugar, fried foods, pastries or bread, fatty foods, salty snacks, chocolate, and caffeine can all be fairly addictive.
 Breaking addictions is possible but not always easy.

 These problems are not easily solved but they are solvable.
-We’ll go into a few key ideas to help address them.
+We will go into a few key ideas to help address them.

 Gradual change rather than cold turkey is often the most effective choice.
 We suggest changing one small thing at a time.
 Eat some fruits instead of sweets in the afternoon.
 Add some vegetables to your meals.
 Eat whole grains instead of refined grains a little at a time.
 You can overcome a lot of the hurdles mentioned above by making small changes.
 It will take a long time to overhaul your entire diet, so have patience.
 But trying to make wholesale changes all at once is a good recipe for failure for most people.